Muttersprachler und Englischlernende sollten an einem Strang ziehen.

 Einen Kommentar schreiben

-Bitte addieren Sie 1 und 2.
+Bitte rechnen Sie 1 plus 2.

 Die von uns eingesetzten und einsetzbaren Cookies stellen wir Ihnen unter dem Link Cookie-Einstellungen in der Datenschutzerklärung vor.
 Voreingestellt werden nur zulässige Cookies, für die wir keine Einwilligung benötigen.
 Weiteren funktionellen Cookies können Sie gesondert in den Cookie-Einstellungen oder durch Bestätigung des Buttons "Akzeptieren" zustimmen.